-- (viii) the level of involvement or potential involvement of any high risk businesses (such as gaming and casinos, etc.); - (ix)the level of access from a location comprising part of the supply chain to nearby markets or processing operations that are termed as conflict and/or high-risk areas: - the level of enforcement of laws addressing (x) significant criminal activity; and - (xi) the existence of sanctions and/or embargoes that have been directed against the country and/or individuals/entities in that country: - (xii) the level of environmental and social issues due to mining activities including loss of vegetation cover, mass destruction of water bodies, loss of biodiversity, land-use changes, food insecurity, air pollution, mercury pollution, child labour, gender-based violence, forced labour etc. - (b) counterparties in the supply chain, including consideration of: - KYC information of the Accredited Member's (i) suppliers as identified under Rule 1 (including information about the origin and transportation of the gold); - (ii) any Red Flags (as defined in Rule 2.4 below) identified in any part of the entire supply chain; - the number of participants in the supply chain (i.e. the greater the number, the higher the risk); - (iv) the level of control that a counterparty has over its own suppliers; - the level and adequacy of the due diligence (v) practices of a counterparty: - whether a counterparty's due diligence practices have been audited by a qualified third party auditor; - (vii) for how long the counterparty has been carrying out activities in the gold business; - (viii) a counterparty's willingness to disclose its beneficial owners: - (ix) a counterparty's attempts to be or remain anonymous (e.g. through the use of third party intermediaries such as lawyers, accountants, etc.); - (x) the scale of mining operations of a supplier (ASM or LSM), if applicable; and - the involvement of any PEPs that have been entrusted with prominent public functions or individuals who are closely related to such persons; - (c) applicable transactions, including consideration of: - the proportionality of the due diligence to the identified risks and severability and probability of adverse impacts of the applicable transaction
+- (ii) the level of government regulation and supervision; - (iii) the extent of cash transactions used in the country; - (iv) the level of conflicts or human rights abuses in any location comprising part of the supply chain; - (v) the progressive reduction and phasing out of mercury usage in line with the commitments of Minamata Convention - (vi) payment systems used; - (vii) the level of involvement or potential involvement of any criminal organisation; - (viii) the level of involvement or potential involvement of any high risk businesses (such as gaming and casinos, etc.); - (ix) the level of access from a location comprising part of the supply chain to nearby markets or processing operations that are termed as conflict and/or high risk areas; - (x) the level of enforcement of laws addressing significant criminal activity; and - (xi) the existence of sanctions and/or embargoes that have been directed against the country and/or individuals/entities in that country; - (xii) the level of environmental and social issues due to mining activities including loss of vegetation cover, mass destruction of water bodies, loss of biodiversity, land-use changes, food insecurity, air pollution, mercury pollution, child labour, gender-based violence, forced labour etc. - (b) counterparties in the supply chain, including consideration of: - (i) KYC information of the Accredited Member's suppliers as identified under Rule 1 (including information about the origin and transportation of the gold); - (ii) any Red Flags (as defined in Rule 2.4 below) identified in any part of the entire supply chain; - (iii) the number of participants in the supply chain (i.e. the greater the number, the higher the risk);